fecasagrandi/fecasagrandi/README.md

 Junior Software Developer
 -------------------------

-I'm a junior developer from Brazil, currently finishing my degree in Systems Analysis and Development.
+I'm a developer from Brazil, currently finishing my degree in Systems Analysis and Development.
 I've been coding since I was young and always aim to improve my skills every day.

 My focus is on building practical, high-quality software using modern tools like React, Next.js, MySQL, and automation tools like n8n.